-- Medical, dental, and vision care claims must be filed within two years of the date of service. - Prescription drug claims must be filed within one year of the date of service. - Health Care Spending Account claims must be filed by June 30 of the calendar year following the year in which the expense was incurred or, if a "grace period" applies, by the June 30 following the end of the "grace period.".
+- Medical, dental, and vision care claims must be filed within two years of the date of service. - Prescription drug claims must be filed within one year of the date of service. - Health Care Spending Account claims must be filed by June 30 of the calendar year following the plan year in which the expense was incurred.